rafadvega/deVegaSSL_server/README.md

 # deVegaSSL_server
 SSL/TLS immplemented to learn.
-This is de Server.
+This is the Server.